HOPPERS

 COFFEE | Asher's Coffee Beans

-Our Grandin Village merchants, businesses and restaurants, are open!
+Our Grandin Village merchants, businesses and restaurants, are unique in the Roanoke Valley!
 You will find their services and social links in our directory.

 It takes a village - shop local!